Senababs/LITA_Training_Documentation/README.md

 ## Project Content
 - Project Title
 - Project Overview
-- Data sources
+- Data Sources
-- Applications used
+- Applications Used
-- Exploratory data analysis
+- Exploratory Data Analysis

 ## Project Overview:
 This is a documentation of data analysis training with ladies in tech africa by incubator hub.
 The training involves learning about the applications used in data analysis to generate valuable insight and make decisions for business growth.
-These tools are: Microsoft Excel (Ms Excel), Structured Query Langauge (SQL), Github and Power Business Intelligence (Powerbi).
+These tools are: Microsoft Excel (Ms Excel), Structured Query Langauge (SQL), Github and Power Business
+Intelligence (Powerbi).

+## Data Sources
+   - Training Instructor
+   - Personal survey
+   - Kaggle site

+The datasets can be excel format or CSV format

 ## Applications Used
 - Microsoft Excel was utilized in the following ways: